Years ago I battled depression. This was more than discouraged feelings—it was a dark depression that hung on me for many weeks.

 The worst time was early in college.
 I was a Pre-Med major and realized I hated biology and chemistry.
 My studies bored me and put me to sleep.
 I really knew I was in the wrong major when the pig dissection experiment made me sick to my stomach!

-But my family and friends were so proud that I was going to be a doctor.
 I felt I had to trudge onward.
 It was like I was walking around in wet cement and could hardly move or smile at anyone.
 Everything seemed gloomy and I felt like a failure.

 In my lowest days I identified with the darkness of Job’s despair in the Bible.
 I felt so miserable, alone, and trapped that I didn’t want to live (Job 3:2, 10:19).